 What Makes a Product Defective?

 Product liability law allows injured consumers to pursue legal claims against the business entities responsible for their injuries.
+The law of product liability is derived from both tort law and contract law, and many states have enacted specific product liability statutes.

 Importantly, a product liability lawyer doesn’t need to prove that the manufacturer knew about the defect — manufacturers are liable for defects even if they didn’t intend for a product to contain them.